aarontheo/ErlMUD/design.md

 - 'capacity': The maximum number of children the container can hold
 -

 ## JSON
 Object JSON templates the creation of objects (meaning all entities, zones, and objects)

 ## State Machine Structure:
 **Type:** A state machine's type can be either 'zone', 'entity', 'player_entity'.
 **Parent:** The state machine this statem's objectis contained within.

+---
+# Map Loader
+The map loader is a system that reads JSON files and creates the game world from them.
+Because the game world is represented as a hierarchy of state machines, the representation to load in the game world is actually structured as a folder hierarchy, with folders representing all things in the game world, and JSON files representing the properties of those things.